bako117/homelab-blakenet/README.md

 ---

-## 🚀 Future Plans
-- Deploy Zeek or Suricata sensors
-- Expand detection coverage mapped to MITRE ATT&CK
-- Build a central SOC dashboard
-- Add a small SOAR system for automated alert enrichment
-- Create more advanced documentation & walkthroughs

----

 ## 📬 Contact
-If you’d like to discuss detection engineering, SOC work, or cybersecurity projects, feel free to reach out.
+If you’d like to discuss detection engineering, SOC work, or cybersecurity projects, feel free to reach out to me at blakekottlowski@gmail.com .

 ---